Jim Gray to receive inaugural Insight Media Award from Naismith Memorial Basketball Hall of Fame

 He met his wife Frann through former Detroit Pistons coach Chuck Daly and said he owed a great deal of his personal happiness to the people he connected with on the job.
 He also expressed a particular fondness for his friend, the late Kobe Bryant, who died in a helicopter crash last month with his daughter, Gianna, and seven others.

 "I think back to all the great friendships in basketball that have come from being able to cover these guys," Gray continued.
-"Julius Irving.
+"Julius Erving.
 Chuck Daly introduced me to my wife.
 Julius became my best friend from my early days in Philadelphia -- to the special relationships that I've had with Bill Walton over the years and Kobe Bryant, who let me interview him hundreds upon hundreds of times.
 It's been an amazing journey."

 KOBE BYRANT JOINED BY GARNETT, DUNCAN, CATCHINGS IN BASKETBALL HALL OF FAME FINALIST SHORTLIST